Conrad Baden: Neoclassicism of the 1950s

-Modernism

-In the 1960s, younger composers like Egil Hovland and Knut Nystedt pioneered a more radical tone language inspired by the twelve-tone technique.
-Baden had already in 1958 criticized "the gap between church music and concert music ..., a church ideal which, as time goes on, is increasingly distancing itself from the musical practice of the present".

-Baden was himself influenced by the increasing radicalization of contemporary music.
-He began to use themes from the twelve-tone technique, and with a bolder use of dissonances.
-The need for a new orientation led in 1965 to studies in Vienna with Hanns Jelinek, a student of the twelve-tone pioneers Arnold Schönberg and Alban Berg.
-Despite experiencing him as "a terrible calculator," the visit contributed to a lasting stylistic liberation.

 Composer

 Baden composed works in a number of forms, bar opera and electronic music.
 As a composer, he was highly active.
 In addition to his vocation as a professional organist through 47 years, he composed a mass for soloists, choirs and orchestra, 200 songs for soloists and choirs, suites and sonatas for piano and other instruments, motets and 11 cantatas.
 In Baden's compositional output, his church music occupies an equal role to that of his orchestral works – he would write five concertos and smaller orchestral works as well as six symphonies.

 In addition to his career in composition and as an organist, he taught counterpoint, harmony and composition at the Music Conservatory in Oslo.

 As a music critic, Baden's reviews were featured in newspapers Drammens Tidende, Vårt Land and Morgenbladet.